 Summer 2020 Locations and Menu - English; will be posted in May

 Summer 2020 Locations and Menu - Spanish; will be posted in May

 Meals are offered at the following sites and each may have a different schedule: Edward Neill Elementary, Sky Oaks Elementary, Hidden Valley Elementary, Eagle Ridge Middle School, Burnsville High School.

-Note some sites are closed July 4 and 5 and some are closed July 1-5.
+Note some sites are closed July 3 and 5.
+Burnsville High School is closed Julne 29 - July 3.

 FAQs (frequently asked questions)

 Do children need to be enrolled in the district in order to participate?
 No. There is no other qualification for children age 1-18 to receive free meals.